 Currency: New Taiwan dollar (NT$)

-For a good few years now, poker in Taiwan has been growing ever-so-slowly and today, there are quite a number of poker rooms scattered all over the country.
+For a good few years now, poker in Taiwan has been growing ever-so-slowly.
+Today, there are quite a number of poker rooms scattered all over the country.
 Similar to the laws in China and Vietnam, cash games are illegal while tournament poker is alive and well.
 Players can find a tournament everyday and get paid in actual cash.
 The rooms are open to both locals and foreigners.

 The last half of 2018 saw a rise in attendance of foreign players with international events entering the market.
-World-renowned Global Poker Index (GPI) also hosted an event with its second Global Poker League China series held in Taipei.
-It is only a matter of time before more follow.
+The world-renowned Global Poker Index (GPI) also hosted an event with its second Global Poker League China series held in Taipei.
+Since then, the World Poker Tour followed suit.

 Due to the strict regulation of no cash games, law enforcers frequent the poker rooms almost daily.
-Routine ID checks may come as a shock to players experiencing this for the first time however this is directed more towards Taiwan players.
+Routine ID checks may come as a shock to players experiencing this for the first time, however, this is directed more towards Taiwanese players.
 In the event you are spot checked, just present your passport.

 – Playing Live Poker in Taiwan –